bespoke-silicon-group/accelerator-debugger/README.md

     checks if JSON or VPD format and either runs `parse_vpd()` or just loads.
-    Add a command line --regen option to force running `parse_vpd()` [ ] Hook into ELF file stubs (there's a GNU library for this)
+    Add a command line --regen option to force running `parse_vpd()` [ ] Hook into ELF file stubs (there's a GNU library for this) [ ] Forward search to first don't care signal after reset [ ] Convey enums and structs into debugger -- doesn't exist in VCD